faf0/macos-qemu-rpi/README.md

 # Logging into Raspbian

-Either log in via the QEMU window or use SSH:
+Either log in via the QEMU console or use SSH:
 ```bash
 ssh -F /dev/null -o "PreferredAuthentications password" -o "PasswordAuthentication yes" -p 5022 pi@127.0.0.1
 ```

 If you can't connect, sshd probably failed to start in QEMU.
-In this case, log in via the QEMU window and run `sudo service ssh restart` to restart sshd in QEMU.
+In this case, log in via the QEMU console, and then run `sudo service ssh restart` to restart sshd in QEMU.

 To get a root shell, run the following:
 ```bash